 Section 10131 of the California Business and Professions Code lists the professional activities that require a real estate broker license.
 Brokers licensed by the California Bureau of Real Estate (CalBRE) may hire licensed agents as well as unlicensed assistants to perform administrative activities on their behalf and on behalf of their agents, provided that these unlicensed assistants operate under the broker’s supervision and control.

 Brokers face considerable risk if agents are not properly trained and supervised, particularly with regard to managing issues related to fair housing and environmental regulations.
 Brokers who allow agents to make major mistakes can end up sharing in the penalties, both financial and legal.
 California real estate brokers can easily find themselves with their professional real estate licenses at risk, sometimes unknowingly, by committing violations such as putting unlicensed staff in charge of key areas of responsibility, under supervising office staff, not keeping adequate records, not keeping documents secured and not meeting other CalBRE regulatory requirements.
+There is no statute of limitation for the filing of a disciplinary action by a California licensing board.

 Real estate brokers in California often find themselves facing a Bureau of Real Estate (BRE) broker office survey initiated due to a complaint made by a third-party.
 These BRE broker office surveys are intended to identify broker compliance violations including lack of oversight of salespersons and trust fund violations, among others.
 BRE investigators use Form RE 539 to scrutinize broker office policies and procedures and often sample transaction files and broker accounting records to test for compliance with transaction and trust fund records.
 A broker office survey which identifies violations can result in a lengthy and costly BRE audit, disciplinary proceedings against a broker’s license and potentially criminal charges if fraud or unlicensed staff is involved.